harishsemwal/MessageBroadcastingServer/README.md

 ### Prerequisites
 - Java Development Kit (JDK) 8 or later.
-- A preferred IDE (e.g., NetBeans, Eclipse).
+- A preferred IDE (I use Here NetBeans).

 ### Steps
 1. Clone the repository to your local machine: